PLPeeters/PyMongo-Smart-Auth/README.md

 This package extends [PyMongo](https://github.com/mongodb/mongo-python-driver)'s `MongoClient` to provide built-in smart authentication.
 It simplifies authentication by:

 * automatically authenticating when accessing a database instead of having to call `authenticate` on each database object
-* looking for a `.mongo_credentials` file in the user's home if an authenticated client was created without passing any credentials
+* if an authenticated client was created without passing any credentials:
+    1. looking for a `.mongo_credentials` file in the user's home
+    2. looking for a `mongo_credentials` file in the `/etc` folder

-It also allows the user to specify the path of another credentials file or pass credentials directly.
+It also allows the user to specify the path to another credentials file or pass credentials directly.

 ## Installation